 Losing Your License

-If you are arrested and charged with a DUI or DWI in Delaware, the officer will take your license and issues an “OFFICIAL NOTICE AND ORDER OF REVOCATION.”
-This is your official notice that your Delaware driving privileges will be suspended beginning 15 days later for a minimum of 90 days up to 24 months.
-Learn more about losing your license after a DUI.
+If you are arrested and charged with a DUI or DWI in Delaware, the officer may take your license and issue an “OFFICIAL NOTICE AND ORDER OF REVOCATION.”
+This is your official notice that your Delaware driving privileges will be suspended within 15 days of arrest unless you request an administrative hearing with the Department of Motor Vehicles.

-If you fail to request a Delaware DUI Administrative Motor Vehicle Hearing within those 15 days, you will lose your license.
-Ensure that you request you Delaware DUI Administrative Motor Vehicle Hearing as soon as possible.
+If you fail to request a Delaware DUI Administrative Motor Vehicle Hearing within 15 days, you will lose your license.
+Make sure that you request a Delaware DUI Administrative Motor Vehicle Hearing as soon as possible.
 A Delaware DUI Attorney can help with requesting a hearing.
-After scheduling the hearing, you will receive a temporary driver’s license pending the outcome of your hearing.
+After scheduling the hearing, you may receive a temporary driver’s license pending the outcome of your hearing.

-Out of state drivers will need to request a Delaware DUI Administrative Motor Vehicle Hearing within 15 days of receiving your notice.
+Out of state drivers are also required to request a Delaware DUI Administrative Motor Vehicle Hearing within 15 days of receiving your notice.
 If you fail to request a hearing, you may lose your driving privileges in the State of Delaware.

-If you have received a DUI within the last 15 days, immediately call 302-855-9300 to speak with a Delaware Drunk Driving Defense Attorney at the Law Offices of Murray, Phillips & Gay.
+If you have received a DUI, immediately call 302-855-9300 to speak with a Delaware Drunk Driving Defense Attorney at the Law Offices of Murray, Phillips & Gay.

 Plead Not Guilty At Your Hearing

-If you were unable to consult with a Delaware DUI Attorney before your first court appearing, you should plead Not Guilty to all charges including your DUI.
+If you were unable to consult with a Delaware DUI Attorney before your first court appearance, you should plead Not Guilty to all charges including your DUI.
 This includes any speeding charges or reckless driving charges that may have been added to your case.

 Even if your Breathalyzer test or Blood Test shows that your blood alcohol content (BAC) was .08 or greater, you can (and should) plead Not Guilty!
 This invokes your constitutional rights that require the State to prove the charges against you beyond a reasonable doubt.
 Regardless of whether you think you are guilty or not, always plead NOT GUILTY to DUI charges.